JosephWee/Tic-Tac-Toe/README.md

 ## About
 The Tic-Tac-Toe project was started in 16 Feb 2022 as a way to learn about Machine Learning.
+Since then I have added PostgreSQL Database support for running Unit Tests using GitHub Actions and Docker support for better deployment management.

 The current implementation has 3 versions of Computer Players.
 - ComputerPlayerV1 chooses it's moves randomly.